amit-s19/amit-s19/README.md

 ### 👋 Hi there, I'm Amit Sharma.
 A Fullstack developer :electron:  and a fitness enthusiast 🏃‍♂️
 I've completed my bachelors degree in computer science 🎓 from Amity University 🏛️ and I currently work at Thales as a SE :electron:
-I have recently started developing cross platform mobile application :iphone: in React Native :atom: apart from that I love working out :running: and reading/watching novels/movies about wizarding world :zap:
+I have a passion for development(maybe) because I really like what I do and I hope to do BIG things in the near future(Trust me, I will).
+I also work with cross platform mobile application development in React Native apart from that I love working out :running: and reading/watching novels/movies about wizarding world :zap: